 At 33 ounces of capacity, the pot that comes with this cookset is large enough for cooking more complex meals or for 1-2 people.
 Made out of hard anodized aluminum, it is stronger than steel and easy to clean even though it lacks a Teflon or non-stick coating.
 Anodized aluminum pots also distribute heat very evenly helping to eliminate scorching hot spots and burnt-on food.

 If there’s a downside to pots anodized aluminum pots, it’s that the pot takes a little longer to cool off if you want to drink out of it.
 But you can get around this easily enough by adding cold water to your coffee or tea if you’re in a rush in the morning.

 Heat exchanger fins on the bottom of the pot help reduce the amount of fuel needed for cooking by retaining more of the heat produced by the stove.
 It’s a wonder that more backpacking pot manufacturers don’t incorporate heat exchanger fins into their products because they are so much more efficient with all fuel types.

-The inside of the 33 ounce Esbit cook pot has graduated volume marks, both in ounces and millileters, making it possible to measure out quantities of liquid for cooking without the need for a separate measuring cup.
-With insulated folding butterfly handles, it’s also easy to pick up the pot and to tranfer hot liquid into other containers using the pouring spout.
+The inside of the 33 ounce Esbit cook pot has graduated volume marks, both in ounces and milliliters, making it possible to measure out quantities of liquid for cooking without the need for a separate measuring cup.
+With insulated folding butterfly handles, it’s also easy to pick up the pot and to transfer hot liquid into other containers using the pouring spout.

 The Pot Lid

 The pot lid is just that, a very simple pot lid with a recessed handle.
-I’m a little disappointed by this because it would have been so easy to stamp tiny collander holes or a steam escape hole in the lid.
-That would make a already fine product, that much better.
+I’m a little disappointed by this because it would have been so easy to stamp tiny collender holes or a steam escape hole in the lid.
+That would make an already fine product, that much better.